 Layer Up With a Colour-Pop Knit

-Try Gen-Z Yellow
+Try Gen Z Yellow

 Wear a Colourful Base Layer

-Style Notes: If you're not into prints, the below tops might terrify you, but the beauty of the colourful base layer is that it can be surreptitiously slipped under anything—from white shirts to boilersuits.
+Style Notes: If you're not into brights, the below tops might terrify you, but the beauty of the colourful base layer is that it can be surreptitiously slipped under anything—from white shirts to boilersuits.
 It'll just peep out from under pieces, offering any outfit a little bit of personality.

 Inject Colour Into Your Accessories

 Style Notes: This has got to be one of the easiest ways to work colour into your wardrobe this winter.
-Whether it's a bag, pair of shoes, hair slide or statement earrings, a colourful accessory can be grabbed last minute and used to elevate neutral staples, as seen in this chic street style look.
+Whether it's a bag, a pair of shoes, a hair slide or statement earrings, a colourful accessory can be grabbed last minute and used to elevate neutral staples, as seen in this chic street style look.